kool-dev/kool/docs/4-Commands/kool-logs.md

 ### Synopsis

 Display log output from all running service containers, or one or more specified [SERVICE...] containers.
-Add a '-f' flag to the end of the command to follow the log output (i.e. 'kool logs [SERVICE...] -f').
+Add a '-f' option to the the command to follow the log output (i.e. 'kool logs -f [SERVICE...]').

 ```
 kool logs [OPTIONS] [SERVICE...]